Trivaxy/leibniz-lang/README.md

 ```
 actually evaluates to `165`. (`0 + 3 + 6 + 9 + 12 + 15 + 18 + 21 + 24 + 27 + 30`)

-This makes ranges almost the equivalent of the sigma notation in math, the primary difference being you can also loop from an upper bound to a lower bound, and use decimal ranges.
+This makes ranges almost the equivalent of the sigma notation in math, the primary difference being you can also loop from an upper bound to a lower bound, and ranges don't strictly have to be integers.

 Let's move on to Leibniz's second data type, `Vector`.